Celebrate Christmas like it is 1972!

 Now forty eight years have passed since those first Happy Cakes were served and we wanted to share some of our warm history with you!
 Happy Cakes have remained true to Dick Rodby’s legacy as one of the top restaurateurs on Oahu!

-If you enjoy gourmet hand-made quality, genuine history, and the tastes of Hawaii then please visit www.happycake.com/shop and learn more about our amazing cakes.
+If you enjoy gourmet hand-made quality, genuine history, and the tastes of Hawaii then please come to www.happycake.com and learn more about our amazing cakes.